OpenNTF/generate-domino-update-site/README.md

 	-Dsrc="/Volumes/C/Program Files/IBM/Domino" \
 	-Ddest="/Users/someuser/Desktop/UpdateSite"
 ```
 - `src` is the location of Domino.
-On Windows, this might be "C:\Program Files\IBM\Domino"
+On Windows, this might be "C:\Program Files\IBM\Domino".
+If unspecified, the Mojo will attempt to find a Domino or Notes installation based on common locations
 - `dest` is where you want to save it to.
 For the Extension Library, this was historically "C:\UpdateSite"

 ### Programmatic Use